ruuffian/cis-3715/Lecture 10/Lecture.md

 For logistic regression, when the data is balanced (roughly same amount of 0s and 1s), we simply take how many correct predictions we made and divide it by the total number of predictions.
 ![example](images/evaluation.png)

+Be careful!
+Accuracy is not a good metric when the data is imbalanced- imagine a model that always predicts 0, and the data it is given is 6 0s and 1 1!
+The accuracy would be 6/7, but clearly the model is not very good.